sontek/sontek_net/sontek-frontend/posts/2022/intro_to_just.md

 ```

 The first `help` line defines a command "help" for your CLI and it lists out all the other available
-commans.
+commands.
 I always put this line first because `just` runs the first command in the file if a specific
-command isn't requested.
+command is not requested.
 The output of this file looks like this:

 ```bash
 ❯ just